 Observed fearlessness (24 months).
-We assessed non-social behavioral inhibition (fearlessness-fearfulness) using a system based on Kochanska (1991) and adapted by Shaw and colleagues (Kochanska, 1991; Shaw et al., 2003).
+We assessed nonsocial behavioral inhibition (fearlessness-fearfulness) using a system based on Kochanska (1991) and adapted by Shaw et al. (2003).
 Ratings of fearlessness were assessed during a Scary Gorilla Task using two molecular and two global scales (Shaw et al., 2003).
 The molecular codes were (a) latency to approach the scary gorilla sounds and (b) time in proximity to mother.
-The global ratings were (a) distress and (b) approach/avoidance.
-Distress was based on duration and intensity of facial and vocal expressions of fear/anxiety (e.g., crying; whimpering; distress).
+The global ratings were (a) distress and (b) approach/ avoidance.
+Distress was based on duration and intensity of facial and vocal expressions of fear/anxiety (e.g. crying; whimpering; distress).
 Ratings of approach/avoidance were based on the extent to which boys approached and investigated the cabinet.
 Global ratings were made on 4-point scales.
-Inter-rater reliability was $\geq$ .90 based on 20% of cases coded by two raters.
-To create a fearlessness construct, ratings were subjected to principal-components analysis, which yielded one factor and accounted for 49% of the variance.
+Interrater reliability was ≥.90 based on 20% of cases coded by two raters.
+To create a fearlessness construct, ratings were subjected to principal components analysis, which yielded one factor and accounted for 49% of the variance.
 In a prior study in the current sample, fearlessness predicted trajectories of aggressive and oppositional behavior from ages 2-8 (Shaw et al., 2003).

 Observed harsh and positive parenting (24 months).
 We assessed harsh and positive dimensions of parenting at 24 months using two separate observational methods.
-To examine (1) harsh parenting, videotapes of a clean-up task using the Early Parenting Coding System (Winslow & Shaw, 1995) were coded using two molecular ratings - verbal/physical approval and critical statements - and three global ratings - hostility, warmth, and punitiveness.
+To examine (1) harsh parenting, videotapes of a clean-up task using the Early Parenting Coding System (Winslow & Shaw, 1995) were coded using two molecular ratings - verbal/ physical approval and critical statements - and three global ratings - hostility, warmth, and punitiveness.
 For molecular ratings, Cohen's kappa coefficients ranged from .79 to .83.
 Principal components analysis of the two molecular and three global ratings yielded a single harsh parenting factor (Shaw et al., 2003).
-To examine (2) Positive parenting, we used the Home Observation for Measurement of the Environment (Caldwell & Bradley, 1984), which assessed support and stimulation in the home via semi-structured observation and interviews with parents.
-The eightitem Acceptance subscale taps parent's responses to child misbehavior or distress ( $\alpha$ =.67; see Shaw et al., 2003 for more details).
+To examine (2) Positive parenting, we used the Home Observation for Measurement of the Environment (Caldwell & Bradley, 1984), which assessed support and stimulation in the home via semistructured observation and interviews with parents.
+The eight-item acceptance subscale taps parent's responses to child misbehavior or distress ( $\alpha = .67$ ; see Shaw et al., 2003 for more details).

 Early childhood callous-unemotional behaviors (42 months).
-We assessed early callousunemotional behaviors at 42 months using 17 items of the Achenbach System of Empirically Based Assessment (ASEBA; Achenbach & Rescorla, 2000).
-We used a three-factor structure to parse heterogeneity in early behavior problems, including a five-item callous-unemotional, sixitem oppositional, and six-item attention deficit factors (see Willoughby et al., 2014; Willoughby et al., 2011).
-By measuring callous-unemotional behaviors within a three-factor model, we could establish that pathways from fearlessness and parenting were specific to callous-unemotional behaviors.
-As we had not previously examined early callous-unemotional behaviors in this sample, we present results testing the three-factor model (Figure 1).
-We re-ran subsequent analyses controlling for callous-unemotional behaviors at 24 months to account for autoregressive effects; results were unchanged.
+We assessed early callous-unemotional behaviors at 42 months using 17 items of the Achenbach System of Empirically Based Assessment (Achenbach & Rescorla, 2000).
+We used a three-factor structure to parse heterogeneity in early behavior problems, including a five-item callous-unemotional, six-item oppositional, and six-item attention-deficit factors (see Willoughby et al., 2011, 2014).
+By measuring callous-unemotional behaviors within a 3-factor model, we could establish that pathways from fearlessness and parenting were specific to callous-unemotional behaviors.
+As we had not previously examined early callous-unemotional behaviors in this sample, we present results testing the 3-factor model (Figure 1).
+We reran subsequent analyses controlling for callous-unemotional behaviors at 24 months to account for autoregressive effects; results were unchanged.